Chocolate Brownie Baklava

 I can’t think of too many things that chocolate doesn’t make better.
 Chocolate milk, chocolate-covered peanuts, chocolate-covered grasshoppers (just checking to see if you’re reading,) and now: Chocolate baklava.

 We had some leftover filo dough from the Greek Chicken and Rice in Fillo Dough post we put together a couple of weeks ago.
 We’ve worked with filo in the past, including the delicious Brat Bites we did a year or so back and I wanted to find yet another recipe to make using this paper-thin pastry.

 Many people have mentioned they are reluctant to use fillo dough because it intimidates them.
 I call it fear of fillo syndrome (FFS) and like many other things that we are afraid of it is best dealt with by simply facing this fear.
 Or in this case, facing the fillo.

-One of the secrets of using fillo is to work quickly and keeping the stack covered with either a plastic wrap or a moist towel when removing individual sheets.
+One of the secrets of using fillo is to work quickly and keep the stack covered with either a plastic wrap or a moist towel when removing individual sheets.
 It will dry out in a matter of seconds if this is not done.

 This recipe however uses a key ingredient that some, including yours truly, may consider even better than butter; that would be chocolate.
 The chocolate, when combined with the walnuts and fillo slathered in butter, takes this ancient treat to a new level of decadence.
 It’s a new use for chocolate and one more method of losing your fear of fillo.